thomasarmel/qkd_kme_server/README.md

 All the authentication is performed via SSL client and server certificates.
 Within the same "secure-zone", SAEs are distinguished by their client certificate serial number.

-For now read QKD keys are stored inside a SQLite database, either in memory or on disk.
+Read QKD keys are stored inside a SQL database of your choice, among [supported DBMS](#supported-dbms).

-:checkered_flag: I plan to add a feature to store keys in a secure database in the future.

 ---